top of page

 ABOUT US - COOPERATIVE

-Customers in the Gowrie, Pilot Mound, Boxholm, Lanyon, Paton, Churdan, Knierim, Somers, Barnum, Farnhamville, Moorland, Vincent, Thor, Duncombe, Badger, and Clare telephone exchanges are considered members of the cooperative.
+Customers in Gowrie, Pilot Mound, Boxholm, Lanyon, Paton, Churdan, Knierim, Somers, Barnum, Farnhamville, Moorland, Vincent, Thor, Duncombe, Badger, and Clare are considered members of the cooperative.

-With the investment in Fiber to the Home beginning in 2020, customers in Lohrville, Manson, Rockwell City, and Lake City will not be considered a member of the cooperative until a reasonable return on investment is gained.
+In 2020, Webster-Calhoun invested in fiber-to-the-home in Lohrville, Manson, Rockwell City, and Lake City.
+These communities will not be considered members of the cooperative until a reasonable return on investment is gained.
 The Board of Directors will re-evaluate in the future.

-Webster-Calhoun has partnered with Central Cable Contractors of Waupun, WI and Vantage Point Solutions of Mitchell, SD to construct buried fiber cable to approximately 700 locations in the rural area around Fort Dodge.
 In September 2021, WCCTA was awarded $2,604,458.36 as part of NOFA # 006 which is 58.48% of the project cost for identified Census Blocks to fund approximately 260 locations.
 In October 2023, WCCTA was awarded $1,329,294.09 which is 60% of the project cost for 98 locations identified as part of NOFA # 008.
+Webster-Calhoun partnered with Central Cable Contractors of Waupun, WI and Vantage Point Solutions of Mitchell, SD to construct buried fiber cable to approximately 700 locations in the rural area around Fort Dodge.
+Rural Fort Dodge is not considered a member of the cooperative.

 Each year anyone that did qualifying business with Webster-Calhoun receives an "Allocation Notice."
 This notice shows the total amount of dollars allocated, or set aside, and will be returned to you at a later date.
 This includes the previous calendar year and totals from other years not yet retired.